 Rockford High School is proud to be an International Baccalaureate (IB) candidate school.
 We learned that we were one of four (4) school districts in the nation to receive a federally funded Magnet School Assistance Program (MSAP) grant in October, 2019.
-Rockford High School is one of six (6) schools in the Northwest Suburban Independent School District (NWSISD) that will participate in the MSAP Grant.
+Rockford High School is one of six (6) schools in the Northwest Suburban Integration School District (NWSISD) that will participate in the MSAP Grant.
 We are excited to collaborate with our NWSISD partners for the next five (5) years of the MSAP Grant and beyond.
 The financial resources provided by the MSAP Grant will support implementation of IB programming at RHS, including professional development, increased access to technology, curricular materials, coordination, and communication.

 We are excited to share information regarding the unprecedented opportunities for students and teachers associated with IB programming.
 If you would like to hear more about what our future holds at RHS, Please see details below:

 Monday, March 4, 2019: Registration Event for families of students currently enrolled in 8th grade.
 There will be an IB overview between 5:00-5:45 pm and 7:00-7:45 pm in the RHS AUD.
 We will have a chance to learn from an expert panel of IB adminstrators and teachers, and there will be an opportunity ask and answer questions.

 Our Rockford High School Advisory Committee, comprised of teachers, counselors, and administrators, has begun a collaborative effort on multiple lines of effort:

 4) Teaching & Learning-Common Grading Practices